Unleash DSP Compute with AMD Versal™ AI Engines

 Customers working on next-generation DSP applications require tremendous compute capabilities that are not efficiently implemented in traditional FPGA architectures.
 Compute-intensive DSP applications such as FIR, FFT, and General Matrix Multiply can use significant amounts of DSP blocks and programmable logic resources.

-This requirement can significantly reduce overall compute capacity available on traditional programmable logic devices.
+This algorithm complexity can significantly reduce the overall compute capacity available on traditional programmable logic devices.
 Simply increasing DSP blocks and programmable logic available is not a scalable solution for intensive DSP workloads, which have strict power budgets.
+Versal AI Engines are designed to deliver a more efficient compute solution in these cases.

 AI Engine DSP Design Process